7 Best Digital Marketing Jobs to Land as a Marketing Newbie

 If you have at least 3 months of marketing experience and are looking to secure a full-time digital marketing role, then Acadium Plus is for you.

 Acadium Plus is a paid 12-module course, carefully designed to provide you with the right tools, techniques, and skills to get hired within 6 to 12 months in the right marketing role.
 Not just this, you will also gain confidence in the hard skills by doing real-world assignments.

 If you are ready to commit at least 10-20 hours per week to developing your personal brand, networking, and completing interviews with targeted companies, this module is just for you.

 Hot digital marketing job resources

 We have plenty of resources for entry-level job seekers.
 Simply scroll through our career prep section, where you’ll find posts such as:

 Alisha spearheads content strategy for Acadium Blog.
-She has a strong background in digital marketing with an extensive experience in SEO and content marketing.
+She has a background in digital marketing and an extensive experience in SEO and content marketing.
+Her entrepreneurial and creative side led her to open up an Etsy shop to help small businesses with their social media efforts.
 Connect with Alisha on LinkedIn.

 Subscribe to our newsletter for digital marketing resources

 Become a better marketer with our digital marketing resources and tips shared weekly in your inbox.